chaaz/versio/README.md

 The `run` command will:

 1. fetch the latest branches from the "origin" remote
-1. merge the current branch from the remote
+1. merge the current branch from the remote into the clean and current working dir
 1. scan through the git log for conventional commits since the `versio-prev` tag
 1. find the size for each commit